VideoJuegosUN/ComputerGraphics/source.md

 <li class="fragment"> Get to know *WHAT* can be achieved graphically </li>
 <li class="fragment"> Get a fundamental mind map as to *HOW* </li>

-N:

-1. -> mens OpenGL-2
-1. knowing some high-level optimization techniques
-  2. Knowing about their existance (independently of the underlying game engine)
-1. Knowing how to spatially organize a scene
-1. Medio plazo estos repos -> lugar de referencia

 H:

 ## Computer Graphics for Video-Games Module